-Climate change is many things: a complex scientific phenomenon, a powerful, collective challenge for humanity, as well as a window into many of the biggest questions about what it means to live as humans on our planet today.
-This course combines key concepts in environmental science necessary to understand climate change, as well as opportunities to think together about some of those big questions about our past, present, and future.
-Throughout, we will employ frameworks of power analysis, questions of justice, and systems thinking to this content.
+Climate change is a complex scientific phenomenon, a powerful, collective challenge for humanity, and a catalyst for questions about historical forces that brought us to this point.
+This course combines key concepts in environmental science necessary to understand climate change, as well as opportunities to think together about big questions around our past, present, and future.
+We will employ systems thinking as a framework throughout the course to enhance conceptual understanding of dynamics in the natural world and social spheres that climate impacts, and to inform questions of power, equity, and justice.

-We will have at least two guest speakers.
+We will have at least one guest speaker.

 Prerequisites: None